Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 A rocky hill topped with ancient ruins overlooks a densely packed cluster of white buildings under a clear blue sky, evoking the timeless beauty reminiscent of the Greek Islands.

-If you’re looking for a taste of authentic Greece, we wouldn’t recommend either of these islands, as Rhodes and Kos are very touristy.
+If you’re looking for a taste of authentic Greece, we wouldn’t recommend either Rhodes or Kos, as they’re very touristy.
 However, Rhodes definitely offers more in this category than does Kos.

 Rhodes

-• Old Town Rhodes: Very historic and fantastic to see, but this place caters to tourists.
+• Old Town Rhodes: Very historic and worth seeing, but this place caters to tourists.
 You’re constantly going to have people talking to you in the streets, trying to sell you stuff.
 There is not much “authentic Greece” here.

 Kos